Hit a devastating roadblock? Get those creative juices flowing!

 New School: Put technology to work

-Got a fancy smartphone?
+Got a fancy smartphone and a good, reliable internet connection from somewhere like cox internet?
 Take advantage.
 Get yourself a good note taking app to help your organize your ideas.
 I like Evernote, which I use, with my iPhone.
 I do believe they make that app for other phones as well, so whether you use an Android powered phone, a Blackberry, or a Windows phone, you’re in luck.
 It’s dead simple to take notes on.
 It also allows you to attach pictures from your phone’s camera or attach a voice recording.
 I find Evernote a great resource to help me remember my ideas that pop up earlier in the day.

 After I’m done writing, I will either open it from the WordPress app the next day right from my phone and do a quick edit or I’ll go with the old school method and print it out.